Nonlocality for Generic Networks

-More fundamentally, several techniques were developed to characterize classical (also called local) and nonlocal correlations in networks \cite{wolfe2019a,wolfe2019b,pozas2019} and various examples of quantum Network Nonlocal correlations are known.
-For instance, any standard Bell nonlocality scenario can be embedded in networks~\cite{fritz2012}, resulting in various network nonlocal correlations.
+More fundamentally, several techniques were developed to characterize classical (also called local) and nonlocal correlations in networks \cite{wolfe2019inflation,wolfe2021qinflation,Pozas2019} and various examples of quantum Network Nonlocal correlations are known.
+For instance, Fritz has shown that any standard Bell nonlocality scenario can be embedded in networks~\cite{fritz2012}, resulting in various network nonlocal correlations.
+In particular, Fritz's work proves that inputs are not necessary to obtain network nonlocal correlations.
 The first example of Network Nonlocality, obtained via entanglement swapping in the bilocal network~\cite{branciard2010,branciard2012,gisin2017}, was generalized to star networks~\cite{tavakoli2017} and single-node cluster networks~\cite{luo2018}.
 These examples are all based on the extension of the CHSH inequality~\cite{rosset2016}.
 Recently, another example in the bilocal network was derived~\cite{tavakoli2020} that is different in nature from the previous ones.
-Also, a new form of Network Nonlocality, qualified of genuine Network Nonlocality, was found in the triangle network with no input~\cite{renou2019b}.
-Nevertheless, except for the last example that is generalized to ring networks with an odd number of nodes, no generic construction of network nonlocality, unrelated to the standard Bell nonlocality, is known.
+Also, a new form of Network Nonlocality, qualified of genuine Network Nonlocality~\footnote{ We emphasize that the notion of genuine Network Nonlocality differs from the one of genuine multipartite entanglement/multipartite nonlocality.
+The later designs entanglement or nonlocality which can only be obtained from a single global shared nonclassical source (and not, for instance, in a network).
+Genuine Network Nonlocality designs a form of nonlocality which ``genuinely'' comes from the network structure, and not from the standard Bell nonlocality arguments. }, was found in the triangle network with no input~\cite{Renou2019a}.
+Nevertheless, except for the last example that is also generalized to ring networks with an odd number of nodes, { no construction of network nonlocality in generic networks, } unrelated to the standard Bell nonlocality, is known.